-All Music majors are required to meet with their designated faculty advisor each semester for mandatory academic advisement.
+All Music majors are required to meet with their designated faculty advisor each semester after their freshman year for mandatory academic advisement.
 Students who fail to meet with their advisor will not be allowed to enroll through system registration, which could result in missing their priority registration time.

 Questions regarding graduate studies should be directed to the graduate advisor at (818) 677-3181.